Consultation

 The aim of this consultation was to introduce Island Green Power and the overall Scheme, and share our earl-stage proposals for East Pye Solar to give people the opportunity to share their views and local knowledge.

-Feedback to this consultation helped us understand those aspects of the proposed development which people want us to prioritise as we continue to evolve the design for the Scheme.
+Feedback to this consultation helped us understand those aspects of the proposed development which people want us to prioritise as we continued to evolve the design for the Scheme.

 You can find out more about this first phase of consultation here.

 As the applicant, we have a duty to demonstrate how we have taken your views into account in developing our final proposals for the Scheme.
-The application we submit to the Planning Inspectorate will include a Consultation Report summarising all issues raised in feedback to consultation along with an explanation of how we have taken views into account to develop our final proposals.
+The application we submitted to the Planning Inspectorate in March 2026 includes a Consultation Report, which summarises all issues raised in feedback to consultation along with an explanation of how we have taken views into account to develop our final proposals.

 This Report, along with the other application documents will be published on the Planning Inspectorate’s website should our application be accepted for examination.
-Register your details with us here to be notified directly when this information is available to vie, and whenever more information on the Scheme is made available.
+You can register to be kept informed by the Planning Inspectorate here, who will provide updates on the status of the Application and Examination process.